parental-control-system/parental-app/README.md

 - Activity reports
 - Shell
 - Fun Pranks
-- Many more ⚠️ features (Not listing them here)
+- Many more cool features (Not listing them here) 🤫
+- Visit: https://androverse.online/ for more details.

 ---